Affordable Housing scheme

-The University of Sussex is trialling an Affordable Housing scheme for academic year 2023-24.
+The University of Sussex is offering an Affordable Housing scheme for academic year 2024-25.
 It provides a capped rent rate for eligible students who qualify for the Sussex Bursary.
 This means that the maximum amount of rent eligible students will have to pay is £125 per week.

 To be eligible for the rent cap, all the conditions below must be satisfied, you must:

 - be a new, full-time undergraduate student starting your first year of study at Sussex in September 2024